genifyai/banking-reco-profile-icaif22/README.md

-# Code for the paper XXXX submitted at CIKM'22.
+# Code for the paper *Sequential Banking Products Recommendation and User Profiling in One Go* submitted at ICAIF'22.

+## Dataset preparation

 The Santander products recommendation dataset used in our experiments can be downloaded from [here](https://www.kaggle.com/c/santander-product-recommendation/data?select=train_ver2.csv.zip).
 In particular, what we need is the file `train_ver2.csv` which we rename to `train.csv` can put in the folder `data`.